Tymac15/Image-Processing-Project/readme.md

    - Go to [Google Colab](https://colab.research.google.com/) and log in with your Google account.

 2. **Upload the Jupyter Notebook**
-   - Download the Jupyter notebook file (e.g., `yolo_v8_training.ipynb`) from this repository to your local machine.
+   - Download the Jupyter notebook file (`google_colab_yolov8.ipynb`) from this repository to your local machine.
    - In Colab, select **File > Upload Notebook** and choose your downloaded `.ipynb` file.

 3. **Connect Google Drive**